Vehicles of the hijackers in the September 11 attacks: Khalid al-Mihdhar and Nawaf al-Hazmi's Toyota Corolla

-In early February 2000, hijackers Khalid al-Mihdhar and Nawaf al-Hazmi rented an apartment at the Parkwood Apartments complex in the Clairemont Mesa area of San Diego, and Mihdhar purchased a used blue four-door 1988 Toyota Corolla Deluxe sedan with VIN # JT2AE92E9J3137546, California license plate 3JFZ283.
-This car would be used from shortly after the arrival of the first hijackers in San Diego and driven across the continent to Arizona and Oklahoma to Virginia, Connecticut, and other locations on the east coast of the US until it was found at Dulles Airport with items indicating that it had been used in conjunction with preparations for the hijackings.
+In early February 2000, hijackers Khalid al-Mihdhar and Nawaf al-Hazmi rented an apartment at the Parkwood Apartments complex in the Clairemont Mesa area of San Diego, and al-Mihdhar purchased a used blue four-door 1988 Toyota Corolla Deluxe sedan with VIN # JT2AE92E9J3137546, California license plate 3JFZ283.
+This car would be used from shortly after the arrival of the first hijackers in San Diego and driven across the country to Arizona and Oklahoma to Virginia, Connecticut, and other locations on the east coast of the US until it was found at Dulles Airport with items indicating that it had been used in conjunction with preparations for the hijackings.

-By May 2000, Mihdhar transferred his vehicle's registration to Hazmi.
-Hani Hanjour arrived in San Diego in early December 2000, joining Hazmi, but they soon left for Phoenix, Arizona where Hanjour could take refresher flight training.
-On December 12, Hanjour and Hazmi signed a lease for an apartment in the Indian Springs Village complex in Mesa, Arizona.
-On April 1, while driving with Hani Hanjour, Al-Hazmi received a speeding ticket and a summons for failure to wear safety belt from the Oklahoma Highway Patrol.
-According to FBI reports, Al-Hazmi was driving the blue 1988 Toyota Corolla, though some reports state he was in a Chevrolet Impala.
-In April, they drove to the Dar al-Hijrah mosque in the Falls Church metropolitan Washington, DC area where Anwar al-Awlaki who they had previously met in San Diego was now the new imam, and Hanjour had specified as a forwarding address for his utility bills.
-It is thought that al-Awlaki introduced them to Eyad Alrababah who drove Hanjour to Fairfield, Connecticut on May 8, with Nawaf Al-Hazmi, vehicle with Moqed and Ahmed Alghamdi following in the Toyota.
+By May 2000, al-Mihdhar transferred his vehicle's registration to al-Hazmi.
+Hani Hanjour arrived in San Diego in early December 2000, joining al-Hazmi, but they soon left for Phoenix, Arizona where Hanjour could take refresher flight training.
+On December 12, Hanjour and al-Hazmi signed a lease for an apartment in the Indian Springs Village complex in Mesa, Arizona.
+On April 1, while driving with Hani Hanjour, al-Hazmi received a speeding ticket and a summons for failure to wear safety belt from the Oklahoma Highway Patrol.
+According to FBI reports, al-Hazmi was driving the blue 1988 Toyota Corolla, though some reports state he was in a Chevrolet Impala.
+In April, they drove to the Dar al-Hijrah mosque in the Falls Church metropolitan Washington, DC area where Anwar al-Awlaki, whom they had previously met in San Diego, was now the new imam, and Hanjour had specified as a forwarding address for his utility bills.
+It is thought that al-Awlaki introduced them to Eyad Alrababah who drove Hanjour to Fairfield, Connecticut on May 8, with Nawaf al-Hazmi, with Moqed and Ahmed al-Ghamdi following in the Toyota.